Tag: import compliance

 Ok, I know I told you all last post we were going to talk about exceptions and exemptions, and you were probably super excited to read my deep dive into how to take advantage of them, but I changed my mind.
 Yes, cue the cliché about “women changing their minds” but seriously, something else has…

 Tariffs, a tax on imports, have historically been used to support domestic industries and are primarily imposed for two reasons: to protect domestic industries by raising the cost of imported goods, and/or to generate revenue for the government.
 However, they can often also result in reduced trade, higher prices, and retaliation.
-What is a tariff?…
+A tariff is a…

 In the world of international shipping and e-commerce, the term “Section 321” has gained significance, especially among those importing goods into the United States.
 Under this provision of the Trade Facilitation and Trade Enforcement Act of 2015, shipments valued at $800 or less can enter the country duty-free and without formal entry requirements.
 However, the…